 * What are your criteria for a painting to be a success or not?

 We each have the conviction that a painting should be more than pleasing or nicely painted.
 We both see that we want to go further.
 There is no embarrassment between us when trying out something unusual; we can put down something impulsively without worrying about what the other thinks of it.
 There has to be some risk, otherwise the painting would be a failure for us anyway.

 * What is your position in present day abstract painting?

 A great deal of what we see around us makes us think that abstract painting is too slick, with too much emphasis on a ‘pleasing’ abstract painting.
-We are on the wilder side of abstract and free painting.
+We are on the wilder side of abstract painting.
 It seems that we think that an interesting painting can’t be slick.
-As a viewer you have to make an effort to get into the created art picture, plough your way through.
-On the other hand, we offer a painting that one can actually get into freely with one’s eyes; we are offering a serious visual image.
+As a viewer you have to make an effort to get into the painting, plough your way through.
+On the other hand, we offer a painting that one can actually get into with one’s eyes; we are offering a serious visual image.
 A slick painting excludes; there is no opening, no entrance.
 We want a painting to have its own ‘inside’.
 That’s what we mean by a painting being finished; there must be an ‘inside’ apparent in the painting; the painting has the right to existence because it gives visual form to that ‘inside’.

 * What, from life itself, influences you both?